Who Do U Love: Critical reception

-Larry Flick from Billboard wrote, "Cox comes on with another winning single that coasts on the fuel of a sleek jeep funk groove and a sing-along chorus.
+Larry Flick from Billboard magazine wrote, "Cox comes on with another winning single that coasts on the fuel of a sleek jeep funk groove and a sing-along chorus.
 Comparisons to labelmate Whitney Houston may continue, but Cox goes a long way toward proving that she has her own special style that stands alone.
 Over the course of the single's four nicely varied versions, she displays different parts of her personality and vocal palette.
 Most notably, she shows a sassy edge on Chucky Thompson's spare hip-hop mix, then forceful diva potential on David Morales' splashy pop/house interpretation.
 Pick a version of this cutie and slam it over and over."
 Pan-European magazine Music & Media stated, "Another protegee of Arista president Clive Davis, this is a sure fire, future R&B star.
 Although way too long for radio (8:42), the Morales Classic Club Mix has that fast, perky Eurobeat which is much appreciated this side of the Atlantic."